-I do not post DNF (did not finish) reviews for a book I’ve abandoned.
-I know other bloggers do it, but personally I don’t find them to be very helpful.
-So I don’t do them.
+I do not post DNF (did not finish) reviews for a book I’ve abandoned as I don’t believe they’re very helpful for potential readers.

 When will your review get posted?

-Your review will be posted to my site within 90 days of my receiving your book (after I’ve accepted your review request).
+Your review will be posted within 90 days of my receiving your book (after I’ve accepted your review request).
 That said, I will do my best to accommodate authors looking to coordinate review posts with the release date of a novel, because I know how important that is.
-My advice on this, though, is send your requests early!
+Some advice on this, though, is send your requests early!
 A lot of bloggers fill their calendars way in advance.
 Presently, I’m looking to fill post slots about two months from now.

-Do I post cover reveals and other promotional material?
+Do you post cover reveals and other promotional material?

 Yes!
-Please ask me to be part of your tour.
-If you have interest in doing a guest post or author interview with me, please let me know that, too!
+Please ask me to participate in your blog tour.
+If you have interest in doing a guest post or author interview with me in addition to a review, please let me know that, too!